 About Instant Pot BBQ Wings:

-And speaking of barbecue, I love that these Instant Pot BBQ Wings are dusted with rib rub (maybe one of mine or your favorite) cooked to perfection in the Instant Pot and then brushed with sauce to be broiled (or grilled if you lean that way) into sticky, caramelized glory.
-Now me, I think most wings, in general, are all right.
+Now me?
+I think most wings, in general, are all right.
 They’re something I wouldn’t turn down if you get my drift, but the big fan of wings is my son, Kraig.
 And these def got a big thumbs up from both Kraig and his girlfriend, Tweety.
 And yup, even from me.
 And yup, they were big sticky thumbs up!

 I think people try to cook everything in their Instant Pots these days, and I do love mine and use it all the time – but there are some things that really shine in the IP.
-Chicken wings (and ribs, too) are one of those things.
-With the IP you can cook any wings with precision to the point of absolute tenderness and they render beautifully, juicy and flavorful.
+Chicken wings (and ribs, too) are some of those things.
+With the IP you can cook any wings with precision to the point of absolute tenderness and they render beautifully, juicy, and flavorful.

 Of course, those wings don’t look too attractive right out of the Instant Pot, so this is def a two-step process.
-You’ll take those sad-looking little wings, brush them with your fave barbecue sauce, preferably something a little sweet (I love Sweet Baby Rays) and toss them on the grill or in the oven.
+You’ll take those sad-looking little wings, brush them with your fave barbecue sauce, preferably something a little sweet (I love Sweet Baby Rays), and toss them on the grill or in the oven.
 That transforms them into a thing of beauty.
 A tasty thing of beauty!

 Then, just because sometimes I have to guild the lily, I serve these Instant Pot BBQ Wings with my Alabama White BBQ Dipping Sauce.
 Talk about taking these wings next level.
-Get the napkins, wet naps or whatever you need, or maybe just lick your fingers…you’ll have a glorious feast on these wings.
+Get the napkins, wet naps, or whatever you need, or maybe just lick your fingers…you’ll have a glorious feast on these wings.

 Making Instant Pot BBQ Wings:

 While the IP recipe is super simple, the oven method does require a few more steps, brushing the wings and turning them several times.
 It’s not hard, it’s just a little fussier, but the results are absolutely worth it.
-They get brushed, baked and go in and out of the oven, building up that sweet, sticky deliciousness.
+They get brushed, baked, and go in and out of the oven, building up that sweet, sticky deliciousness.
 The deets are in the recipe, below.

 I do think the oven part of this recipe, if you use the oven instead of the grill when you caramelize your wings, or if you are baking your wings instead of using the Instant Pot, is best done on a wire rack.
 A good rectangular wire rack that fits over one of your sheet pans is a handy thing to have around the kitchen for this recipe and others.
 It also makes a great cooling rack for cookies or cakes just out of the oven.